 What is Compartment Syndrome?

-In the human arms and legs, there are sections of muscle that contain blood vessels, muscle tissue and parts of the nervous system.
-These are muscle compartments.
-The muscle compartments are surrounded by a somewhat rigid web of interconnective tissue called the fascia, which does not expand easily to accommodate any changes in pressure (x).
-When these muscles take on damage (usually due to bone fractures or even blunt trauma), they swell or bleed, and pressure starts to build up in the compartments.
-The pressure causes further injury to the muscle tissue, nerves and vessels, resulting in a rather painful condition called compartment syndrome (x).
+When these muscles take on damage, usually due to bone fractures or even blunt trauma, they swell or bleed, and pressure starts to build up in the compartments.
+The pressure causes further injury to the muscle tissue, nerves and vessels, resulting in a rather painful condition called compartment syndrome. (x)

-Compartment syndrome is a severe condition that is treated as an emergency.
-Lack of prompt treatment may result in serious tissue damage due to pressure build-up, which leads to reduced oxygen circulation in the cells, a condition called ischemia.
+As an emergency treatment, compartment syndrome is a severe condition.
+Lack of prompt treatment may cause serious tissue damage due to pressure build-up, which leads to reduced oxygen circulation in the cells, a condition called ischemia.
 Eventually, the cells become weak, dysfunctional and start dying (necrosis).
 At this point, anything is possible, including paralysis and death.

 Compartment Syndrome Characteristics

-When the muscles are injured, they bleed and swell, releasing both blood and edema in the compartment.
-Coupled with the increased volume of the muscles, these fluids start exerting more pressure in the compartment.
-The fascia is not flexible and does not expand to accommodate these changes (x).
-Instead, the pressure continues increasing and soon starts to affect blood flow into the cells.
-When left unchecked, the tissues eventually fail to receive enough nourishment and accumulate waste.
-This impairs their functioning.
+Instead, the pressure increases and soon starts to affect blood flow into the cells.
+When left unchecked, the tissues eventually cannot receive enough nourishment and accumulate waste.
+It impairs their functioning.
 They start weakening and soon become damaged.
 Consequently, they die, and the entire organ becomes permanently damaged.

-This mostly occurs and affects the arms, legs and abdomen, though other parts of the body such as the feet and hands can be affected too.
+It mainly occurs and affects the arms, legs and abdomen, though other parts of the body such as the feet and hands can have compartment syndrome.